African-centered. Storyteller. Social Entrepreneur. Pan-African.

 -

-Kemetic Meditation workshops and other community wellness strategies and approaches to address mental health, stress and trauma
+Kemetic meditation workshops and other community wellness strategies to address mental health, stress and trauma

 -